hopgausi/landing-pages/README.md

 # landing-pages
 A collection of landing pages for website
+Each folder is a full landing page on its own--open the index.html file to view it in browser